Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 * Request data: None
 * Response data: `{prefixes: [STR]}`

-### Authentication
-The auth resource is only used by the block server and should only be exposed to internal servers (e.g. localhost)

-* Resource: /api/v0/auth/
-* Method: POST
-* Request data: `{auth: authorization header}`	// See [Login](#login)
-* Response data: `{user_id: STR, active: BOOL}`

-Any request that the block server receives for its files-resource should be followed by a similar request to the auth resource.
-The authorization header, which is part of the request to the block server is forwarded to the auth resource.
-If the request is authorized, the accounting server returns the user ID and the user status as part of an HTTP response with status code 200.
-If it is not authorized, it returns a status code of 40X.

 ### File transfer

 The block server has a REST resource for files which is used for uploads, downloads and deletes on the storage backend.
 Authentication is handled exactly like on the accounting server, with the Authentication header.